-Lifecycle Cost: Refers to the cost of an item or system over its full life.
-It includes the cost of development, production, ownership (operation, maintenance, support), and disposal if applicable.
+Lifecycle Cost: The total cost of an item or system over its full life.
+It includes the cost of development, production, ownership (operation, maintenance, support), and disposal, if applicable.

 Outline brief: The document that describes the ‘problem’ that the design needs to ‘answer’ i.e. the client’s goals and requirements.

 Post Occupancy Evaluation (POE): Post Occupancy Evaluation provides an assessment of the final built outcome against specified objectives or standards.
 It can be undertaken as a detailed study by specialist consultants, or as a series of surveys at regular intervals seeking feedback from operators and users.
 It may also be used to review the procurement process.

 Principal: The party that formed the original contract with the consultants, which is subsequently novated to the head contractor.
 The principal may either own the site/project or represent the owner/s of the site project.

 Principal’s Project Requirements (PPRs): The documents that form part of the design and construct contract that embody the principal’s brief up to the point of novation and against which the final built form will be assessed.
 The head

 contractor must deliver what is documented in the PPRs, which can only be varied by agreement with the principal.